 Step 2: Apply to the MAT program at the SAME TIME

-- Complete and submit on-line the MAT application available here.
-Application must be submitted on-line, using this form.
+- Complete and submit online the MAT application available here.
+The application must be submitted online, using this form.
 Paper copies are not accepted.
 [PLEASE NOTE: If using a PC with the Firefox browser, you will have to download the file to your computer and open with Adobe Reader directly.
 IE10 and Chrome browsers on PC will display correctly.
 If using a Mac, only use Safari to open the form. —– Be sure to save the form to your computer as a backup after filling it out.]

 - You may only select ONE (1) licensure area on Page 2 of the application.

 - For 7-12 licenses, you must complete the appropriate transcript review page.
 (See page 5 of the application.)